Damaris Egurrola: International career

 Through birth and descent, Egurrola was eligible to play for the United States, Spain, and the Netherlands.
-She was involved with Spanish national age-group teams at several levels and with much success, being a member of the under-17 squad that claimed the silver medal at the 2016 UEFA U-17 Championship and bronze at the 2016 FIFA U-17 World Cup; the under-19 squad which won the 2017 UEFA U-19 Championship, (using her height to score a header in the final victory over France) – she also helped the U19s to qualify for the 2018 edition which they again won, but had moved to the higher age group by the time of the finals tournament – and the under-20 squad who were runners-up at the 2018 FIFA U-20 World Cup.
+She was involved with Spain national team age-groups at several levels and with much success, being a member of the under-17 squad that claimed the silver medal at the 2016 UEFA U-17 Championship and bronze at the 2016 FIFA U-17 World Cup; the under-19 squad which won the 2017 UEFA U-19 Championship, (using her height to score a header in the final victory over France) – she also helped the U19s to qualify for the 2018 edition which they again won, but had moved to the higher age group by the time of the finals tournament – and the under-20 squad who were runners-up at the 2018 FIFA U-20 World Cup.

 Egurrola made her Spain senior debut in May 2019, aged 19, appearing as a substitute for the closing minutes of a 4–0 friendly win over Cameroon in the build-up to the 2019 FIFA World Cup, although she was not selected in the eventual finals squad.
 In October 2019, she was called up to the inaugural squad for España Promesas (essentially Spain B), along with two clubmates.
 She has also played for the unofficial Basque Country team.